shidomnt/nvim-config/README.md

 [Note]
 - Can run on both Window and Linux
-- Run command :PlugInstall after pulling this resource
+- Run these commands after pulling this resource :PackerCompile
+:PackerClean
+:PackerInstall
+:PackerUpdate

 [Requirement]
 - NodeJS